Great Traverse of Japan

 Nara Park

-Just a few steps away is the trail to Kasuga Taisha Shrine, lined with stone lanterns and old-growth trees, with deer sometimes darting among them.
-Arriving at the shrine complex, you can see its red pillars and white walls remaining bright despite the passing years.
-Why are Japanese shrines mostly vermilion?
-The Japanese believe that vermilion wards off evil spirits, symbolizes the vitality and energy of the sun, and represents fertility and prosperity.
-Additionally, vermilion lacquer has antibacterial and antiseptic properties, which help to protect the wood and extend the structure’s lifespan.
+Just a short walk from here is the trail to Kasuga Taisha Shrine, lined with stone lanterns and ancient trees, with deer occasionally rushing through.
+When you reach the shrine complex, you’ll notice its red pillars and white walls, still bright despite the years.
+Why are most Japanese shrines painted vermilion?
+The Japanese believe that vermilion protects against evil spirits, symbolizes the sun’s vitality and energy, and signifies fertility and prosperity.
+Vermilion lacquer also has antibacterial and antiseptic properties that help preserve the wood.
+Finally, your guide will accompany you back to your hotel in Kyoto.

 Great Eastern Temple, Nara